learn-co-students/activerecord-tvshow-seattle-web-060319/README.md

 You'll be defining the following methods:

-- `highest_rating`: this method should return the highest value in the ratings column. _hint_: if there is a `minimum` Active Record method, might there be a `maximum` method?
+X `highest_rating`: this method should return the highest value in the ratings column. _hint_: if there is a `minimum` Active Record method, might there be a `maximum` method?

-- `most_popular_show`: this method should return the show with the highest rating. _hint_: use the `highest_rating` method as a helper method.
+X `most_popular_show`: this method should return the show with the highest rating. _hint_: use the `highest_rating` method as a helper method.

-- `lowest_rating`: returns the lowest value in the ratings column.
+X `lowest_rating`: returns the lowest value in the ratings column.

-- `least_popular_show`: returns the show with the lowest rating.
+X `least_popular_show`: returns the show with the lowest rating.

-- `ratings_sum`: returns the sum of all of the ratings.
+X `ratings_sum`: returns the sum of all of the ratings.

-- `popular_shows`: returns an array of all of the shows that have a rating greater than `5`. _hint_: use the `where` Active Record method.
+X `popular_shows`: returns an array of all of the shows that have a rating greater than `5`. _hint_: use the `where` Active Record method.

 - `shows_by_alphabetical_order`: returns an array of all of the shows sorted by